 Clinical Negligence

-Most of Mr Britten’s medico-legal practice is currently in the field of Personal Injury, given his other wide-ranging time commitments – his surgical practice at Leeds Teaching Hospitals, and national leadership roles as President of the British Limb Reconstruction Society, Chair of the British Orthopaedic Association Medico-legal Committee, and member of the BOA Orthopaedic Committee.
+Most of Mr Britten’s medico-legal practice is currently in the field of Personal Injury, given his other wide-ranging time commitments – his surgical practice at Leeds Teaching Hospitals, and his current role as editor of the 5th edition of Foy and Fagg's Medicolegal Reporting in Orthopaedic Trauma.

 Mr Britten will accept a modest number of instructions for cases of clinical negligence, in particular Ilizarov circular frame cases; and also tibial and femoral fractures, especially but not only if the circumstances have led to an amputation.